 14. Love Actually

-This film follows the lives of numerous people and couples on the lead up to Christmas, a lot of whom are all connected in some way.
+This film follows the lives of numerous people and couples in the lead up to Christmas, many of whom are all connected in some way.
 There are far too many famous people starring in this to list!
-It came out in 2003 and since then has become a festive favourite for all.
+It came out in 2003 and has become a festive favourite for all since then.

 Side note – Does anyone else actually really not like the character that Keira Knightly plays?
 Also, I still HAVE NOT forgiven Snape for what he did to Emma Thompson.